Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

         }
 ```

-Your Strategy is automatically DI registered during startup and will then be called when YourResult is recieved.
+Your Strategy is automatically DI registered during startup and will then be called when YourResult is received.
 If the system can't find an appropriate strategy it will log it with the following message:

 __IDispatchStrategy not found in input processor map. your_result___